pangolindex/exchange-contracts/contracts/staking-positions/README.md

 # Pangolin Staking Positions and Pango Chef

-Pangolin Staking Positions and Pango Chef are unique staking and farming solution.
+Pangolin Staking Positions and Pango Chef are unique staking and farming solutions.
 They utilize the Sunshine and Rainbows (SAR) algorithm, which distributes rewards as a function of balance and staking duration.